kingcos/fluwer/README.md

 # fluwer

-A starter app for easily distributing apps.
+A simple app for easily distributing apps.